 I don’t fault anyone for raising the question, because it’s natural to ask, “Did the early Christians make this stuff up?”

 I contend they did not, and there are two good reasons to think so.

-Notice in the first horn St. Paul argues that if he and the witnesses believed in God, then they would be bearing false witness in their proclamation of Jesus’ Resurrection—“we are even found to be misrepresenting God.”
+Notice that in the first horn, Paul argues that if he and the witnesses believed in God, then they would be bearing false witness in their proclamation of Jesus’ resurrection—“we are even found to be misrepresenting God.”
 What would the early Christians have to gain from a lie while still believing in the God of Abraham, Isaac, and Jacob?
 Damnation!
 Is it reasonable to think the early Christians believed their eternal salvation was worth risking for such a lie?

-In the second horn St. Paul seems to consider what they might gain from the lie if they were unbelievers and didn’t believe in God or the Resurrection.
-Notice in verse 19 he writes, “If for this life only we have hoped in Christ” and then in verse 32 “What do I gain if, humanly speaking, I fought with beasts at Ephesus.”
+In the second horn, Paul seems to consider what they might gain from the lie if they were unbelievers and didn’t believe in God or the Resurrection.
+In verse 19, he writes, “If for this life only we have hoped in Christ,” and then, in verse 32, “What do I gain if, humanly speaking, I fought with beasts at Ephesus?”
 Paul’s argument is that nothing except persecution and death is to be gained from such a lie.
 For Paul, if this is the reward, then we might as well “eat and drink, for tomorrow we die.”

 The second reason to think the early Christians were not making up the Resurrection story: they included women as the first witnesses.